The SeaQuest Spectrometer at Fermilab: Trigger

 Custom firmware was written to meet the requirements for the SeaQuest trigger.
 The Level~1 and 2 firmwares are largely identical, differing only in the content of the logic pipeline.
 There are three main parts of the firmware: the TDC block, the delay adjustment pipeline, and the trigger matrix.
 Level 0 shares the TDC block and the delay adjustment pipeline, but the trigger matrix is unused.
 Additionally, Level 0 contains the Pulser-mode firmware components.

 The TDC digitizes the input signals within each V1495 module.
 A four-phase sampling scheme is used to achieve 1.177 ns resolution with a \unit[212.4]{MHz} clock.
 An onboard PLL (Phase Locked Loop) is used, with a 16/4 ratio, to generate the \unit[212.4]{MHz} clock from the external \unit[53.1]{MHz} MI (Main Injector) RF clock.
 The MI RF clock is synchronized with the RF structure of the delivered proton beam.
 The TDC block generates four clocks from the fast clock, with phases offset by $90^\circ$ ($0^\circ$, $90^\circ$, $180^\circ$, $270^\circ$).
 The input of each channel is sampled with all four clocks, to achieve an effective TDC resolution of \unit[1.177]{ns}.
+The trigger is not able to distinguish between accidental hits and real hits when it compares with the programmed trigger roads.
+All hodoscope hits are treated equally.

 The delay-adjustment pipeline aligns the timing of the input signals and provides event storage.
 It consists of RAM blocks where digitized hits are stored in 16 clock-tick (18.8 ns) bins.
 The input timing for each channel is individually adjustable in \unit[1.177]{ns} steps.
 Each 16 clock-tick bin (within each channel), can hold only one hit.
 If multiple hits arrive in the same TDC bin, only the latest hit is stored.
 This pipeline also serves as event storage for DAQ readout of the V1495 TDC contents.